drsamibioinfo/ebi/ReadMe.md

 From my experience, These are some of the quick wins that could reduce AWS compute costs substantially.

--  Utilizing cost management interface to determine low-utilized EC2 instances by averaging out the peaks of hyperactivities to determine the right sizing for that particular EC2 instance and probably down-sizing it, I have utilized AWS toolkit in python and I have wrote a simple python daemonized script that performs these kind of tasks.
+-  Utilizing cost management interface to determine low-utilized EC2 instances by averaging out the peaks of hyperactivities to determine the right sizing for that particular EC2 instance and probably down-sizing it, I have utilized AWS toolkit in python and I have wrote a simple python daemonized script that performs these kind of statistical calculation.

 - Moving infrequently accessed data to AWS Glacier instead of S3 this substantially reduces AWS cost.